 If you aren’t playing a game with lots of intrigue, it will be very difficult to get value out of your level 9 and level 13 abilities.
 That may be important to you or you might not particularly care.

-Either way, it is something to consider before choosing this archetype.
+Either way, it is something to consider during your Session Zero before choosing this archetype.

 Consider what type of players are at your table!